EARTH DAY 2014 • THURSDAY, APRIL 17

-The Escuela community celebrated Earth Day on Friday, April 19, as is our tradition.
-This is a Family Day at Escuela, a time to come together in celebration and appreciation of our home planet.
+The Escuela community last celebrated Earth Day on Thursday, April 17, 2014.
+This Family Day at Escuela is a time to come together in celebration and appreciation of our home planet.
 Every year, parents and friends are asked to join their children for this wonderful event, starting at 8:45, ending at 1 p.m. when the school closes.

 We start the day with a parade through the school's neighborhood: Musicians, student-made giant puppets, wagons decorated by kids and their families, our local police --- the whole community participates in a joyful walk celebrating Earth Day.